coop152/obsidian-vaults/Year 3/Graphics and Virtual Environments/Path Tracing.md

 As an example of a Monte-Carlo technique, think how you might find the area of a circle.
-For finding the area of a circle there is a simple analytical solution: Get the radius and compute $\pi r ^2$. and then see how we could calculate the area without using it:
+For finding the area of a circle there is a simple analytical solution: Get the radius and compute $\pi r ^2$.
+Alternatively, we could **brute-force** the problem.
+If we take the circle at some resolution